Financial-Times/fastly-tools/README.md

     -h, --help                output usage information
     -m, --main <main>         Set the name of the main vcl file (the entry point).
 Defaults to "main.vcl" -v, --vars <vars>         A way of injecting environment vars into the VCL.
-So if you pass --vars AUTH_KEY,FOO the values {$AUTH_KEY} and ${FOO} in the vcl will be replaced with the values of the environmemnt variable.
+So if you pass --vars AUTH_KEY,FOO the values ${AUTH_KEY} and ${FOO} in the vcl will be replaced with the values of the environmemnt variable.
 If you include SERVICEID it will be populated with the current --service option
     -e, --env                 Load environment variables from local .env file (use when deploying from a local machine -s, --service <service>   REQUIRED.
 The ID of the fastly service to deploy to.
     -V --verbose              Verbose log output